 The Bottom Line

-Because they have access to the MLS and other valuable tools, opting to work with a real estate agent is often well worth the price of commission.
-This is especially true when it comes to getting an MLS listing, as it’s one of the best ways to market a for-sale property.
+Because real estate agents have access to the MLS databases and other valuable tools, opting to work with one is often well worth the price of commission.
+This is especially true if it means getting an MLS listing – one of the best ways to market a for-sale property.

-Shopping for your next home?
+Shopping for a home?
 Set yourself up for success and check out our house hunting checklist.